Island Hopping On Scotland's West Coast 2019

 Situated on the banks of Loch Fyne, with stunning views over the loch, this attractive hotel is just half a mile from the centre of Inveraray.

 Relax over a drink in the Loch View lounge bar, and enjoy a wide choice of food from the local area, including fish from the Loch, in the Clansman Restaurant.
 The hotel also has Wi-Fi.
 The hotel's spa facilities include a 15-metre indoor swimming pool, a Jacuzzi and a sauna and steam room.
 The Sonas Spa has 4 treatment rooms offering a range of spa therapies and beauty treatments, including aromatherapy, Reiki, hot stone massage, manicures and pedicures.

 All rooms have private facilities, TV and tea- and coffee-making facilities.

 Passport requirementsBritish Citizens will need a full, 10-year passport to travel on this cruise.
 Since certain countries require visitors to be valid for at least six months after the return date of the cruise we recommend that all customers ensure that this is the case.
 Holders of non-British passports should check with the relevant embassies to see if any requirements and restrictions exist for any countries visited during the cruise.

-Foreign Office travel adviceVisit www.gov.uk/foreign-travel-advice to find out the latest Foreign And Commonwealth Office travel advice for your holiday destination, as well as information about passports and visas. **Low deposit of £79pp applies to new bookings only made before 31st August 2018.
-This offer applies to flight-inclusive holidays only.
+Foreign Office travel adviceVisit www.gov.uk/foreign-travel-advice to find out the latest Foreign And Commonwealth Office travel advice for your holiday destination, as well as information about passports and visas. *This low deposit offer applies to new bookings made between 11th September and 31st October 2018 only.
+This offer applies to selected flight-inclusive holidays only.
 Exclusions apply.
 This offer is subject to availability and may be withdrawn at any time.
-Back to top